LGBTQ rights in Egypt: Post-Mubarak

 The Egyptian revolution in 2011 provided a political momentum and space for LGBTQ organizing in Egypt that were exceptionally productive in terms of movement building.
 In the aftermath of the revolution, Egyptian LGBTQ individuals, activists and organizations started becoming more visible and more eager to be part of the changing political and social landscapes that seemed promising and empowering.
 Many of the emerging LGBTQ activists, back then, started mobilizing not only LGBTQ rights but other intersecting rights as well.
 Women's rights, Gender and sexuality rights, Indigenous people's rights, and civic rights were among the main intersecting struggles that shaped the LGBTQ activism in the post-revolution years.
 By 2013, a number of online campaigns to fight against homophobia and transphobia started going viral on a number of social media platforms such as Twitter and Facebook.
 No one can claim that such mobilization resulted in successes that a normative legal perspective could translate into legal reforms; however, it was because of such mobilization and the advocacy that resulted from it that defending the rights of people targeted based on their sexuality by the Egyptian state became more of a collective demand within Human Rights groups and organizations in Egypt.
 Also, thanks to the revolution, the Egyptian public sphere provided a space for the LGBTQ community, that even at the toughest moments of state sponsored crackdown, they still managed to claim it.

 LGBTQ rights issues were not among the reforms demanded by many of the protesters or other dissidents during the 2011 revolution.
-The provisional constitution, approved by voters in March 2011, does not specifically address LGBT-rights and the Egyptian government continued to oppose to join the United Nations' "Joint Statement on Ending Acts of Violence Related Human Rights Violations Based on Sexual Orientation and Gender Identity", which called for an end to "acts of violence, criminal sanctions and related human rights violations committed against individuals because of their sexual orientation or gender identity".
+The provisional constitution, approved by voters in March 2011, does not specifically address LGBTQ-rights and the Egyptian government continued to oppose to join the United Nations' "Joint Statement on Ending Acts of Violence Related Human Rights Violations Based on Sexual Orientation and Gender Identity", which called for an end to "acts of violence, criminal sanctions and related human rights violations committed against individuals because of their sexual orientation or gender identity".

 In 2013, Egyptian comedian Bassem Youssef said on The Daily Show, in an interview with Jon Stewart, that he had been charged with "propagating and promoting homosexuality and obscenity" by the Morsi government.

 In November 2014, eight men were sentenced to three years in prison for charges of spreading indecent images, following the circulation of a video of a gay marriage ceremony.

 In December 2014, around 26 men were arrested in a public bathhouse (Hammam) after a TV presenter, Mona Iraqi, collaborated with the Egyptian police.
 The court acquitted them.